Havunen/vue-wysiwyg-simple/README.md

   // limit content height if you wish.
 If not set, editor size will grow with content.
   maxHeight: "500px",

-  // set to 'true' this will insert plain text without styling when you paste something into the editor.
-  forcePlainTextOnPaste: true,

   // specify editor locale, if you don't specify this, the editor will default to english.
   locale: 'hu'